 The information collected by the Library is only accessible to librarians associated with the Ask a Librarian project.

 Who does the Library share the information with?

 Individual chats are not shared with anyone outside of the Ryerson Library.
 Statistics generated from chat logs, as well as excerpts, may be used for reports or publications.
 However, information about specific individuals ( e.g. IP address, names, phone numbers, etc.) that might be included as part of a chat transcript will never be shared outside of the Ryerson Library.

 While we do our best to help users with their queries, more complex questions may need to be discussed in person at the Library.
 We will try to provide you with initial suggestions to get you started.

 The chat reference service is primarily intended for the students, faculty, staff and affiliates of Ryerson University.
 We regret that we can provide only a limited level of service for those unaffiliated with Ryerson University.

 Here is the information requested when you log in:

 - Name – We require a name so we can differentiate you from other users.
 If you are not comfortable providing your real name, you can enter a nickname or made-up name.

 - Status (optional) – We ask your status in relation to the University (undergraduate, graduate student, etc.).
 This information can provide useful context in answering your question.

 Personal data and transcripts will be kept strictly confidential and will only be accessible to authorized staff.
-We will not disclose any personal data we collect from you or to any party in a manner that would identify you, except to fulfill your service request or where required by law.
-For more information please consult Ryerson University’s Information Protection and Access Policy or contact the Information and Privacy Officer at email@example.com or Sonny Banerjee, Virtual Reference Coordinator [firstname.lastname@example.org].
+We will not disclose any personal data we collect from you or to any party in a manner that would identify you, except to fulfil your service request, or where required by law.
+For more information, please consult Ryerson University’s Information Protection and Access Policy or contact the Information and Privacy Officer at firstname.lastname@example.org or Cecile Farnum, Virtual Reference Coordinator [email@example.com].